All Episodes

 It's Bush's fault.

-Bush covered up the illegal lobbying by his brother Bill Clinton because he wanted the deal to happen, and he doesn't care that Clinton got rich because the Bush family's rich and they want every member of the family to be rich, and Clinton is the new brother in the family.
+Bush covered up the illegal lobbying by his brother, Bill Clinton, because he wanted the deal to happen, and he doesn't care that Clinton got rich because the Bush family's rich and they want every member of the family to be rich, and Clinton is the new brother in the family.

 That's where you ought to take this.

-Back in just a second.
+Back in just a sec.

 Thank you, and welcome back, folks.

-Gotta love this one.
+I'm going to love this one.

 The Bush administration has decided to push ahead with a proposal to ease limits on foreign investments in U.S. airlines, despite some congressional pressure to slow down the plan or withdraw it.